coconutpalm/emf-prevayler/README.md

 snapshot.
 Then you repeat your snapshots as often as needed/desired and clean up stale journal files to keep things tidy.

+Snapshots are easy to handle in EMF by serializing to XMI.
+Journaling changes can be handled as follows:

 All EMF objects are implemented using interfaces.
 So we can proxy all object accesses pretty easily either by using dynamic proxies (for EObjects) or with the decorator pattern.